Israel Defense Forces: Women

 IDF Warrant Officers with the M16 and IWI X95; two common assault rifles of the IDF.

-Israel is one of only a few nations that conscript women or deploy them in combat roles, although in practice, women can avoid conscription through a religious exemption and over a third of Israeli women do so.
+Israel is one of only a few nations that conscript women and deploy them in combat roles, although in practice, women can avoid conscription through a religious exemption and over a third of Israeli women do so.
 As of 2010, 88% of all roles in the IDF are open to female candidates, and women could be found in 69% of all IDF positions.

 According to the IDF, 535 female Israeli soldiers were killed during service in the period 1962–2016, and dozens before then.
 The IDF says that fewer than 4 percent of women are in combat positions.
 Rather, they are concentrated in "combat-support" positions which command a lower compensation and status than combat positions.

 Civilian pilot and aeronautical engineer Alice Miller successfully petitioned the High Court of Justice to take the Israeli Air Force pilot training exams, after being rejected on grounds of gender.
 Though president Ezer Weizman, a former IAF commander, told Miller that she would be better off staying home and darning socks, the court eventually ruled in 1996 that the IAF could not exclude qualified women from pilot training.
 Even though Miller would not pass the exams, the ruling was a watershed, opening doors for women in new IDF roles.
 Female legislators took advantage of the momentum to draft a bill allowing women to volunteer for any position if they could qualify.

 In 2000, the Equality Amendment to the Military Service law stated that the right of women to serve in any role in the IDF is equal to the right of men.
 Women have served in the military since before the founding of the state of Israel in 1948.
 Women started to enter combat support and light combat roles in a few areas, including the Artillery Corps, infantry units and armoured divisions.
 A few platoons named Karakal were formed for men and women to serve together in light infantry.
 By 2000, Karakal became a full-fledged battalion, with a second mixed-gender battalion, Lions of the Jordan (אריות הירדן, Arayot Ha-Yarden) formed in 2015.
 Many women also joined the Border Police.

 In June 2011, Maj.
 General Orna Barbivai became the first female major general in the IDF, replacing the head of the directorate Maj.
 General Avi Zamir.
 Barbivai stated, "I am proud to be the first woman to become a major general and to be part of an organization in which equality is a central principle.
 Ninety percent of jobs in the IDF are open to women and I am sure that other women will continue to break down barriers."